GrahamDumpleton/mod_wsgi/docs/finding-help.rst

 broad range of questions about many topics with quite a large user base of sometimes knowledgeable people.

-Do be aware though that the only forum that is guaranteed to be monitored is the mod_wsgi mailing list.
-Questions are not gauranteed to be answered on sites such as StackOverflow and ServerFault.
-So, it is much preferable to use the mod_wsgi mailing list if you want an informed answer for a mod_wsgi specific question.
+Do be aware though that the only general forum that is monitored is the mod_wsgi mailing list, so use it if you want an informed answer for a mod_wsgi specific question.

 Remember that people on the mailing list are volunteering their time to help and don't get paid for answering questions.
 Thus, it is in your